awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

 If the version of Git you installed does not include a Bash emulator, such as Git Bash, install one\.
 You use this emulator instead of the Windows command line when you configure SSH connections\.

-## SSH and Windows: Set Up the Public and Private Keys for Git and CodeCommit<a name="setting-up-ssh-windows-keys-windows"></a>
+## SSH and Windows: Set up the public and private keys for Git and CodeCommit<a name="setting-up-ssh-windows-keys-windows"></a>

 1. Open the Bash emulator\.
 **Note**